 Experience the wild, rugged and diverse beauty of the 49th U.S. State with this 10-day Alaska road trip itinerary.
-From grizzly bear viewing to walking on glaciers, this road trip will put you in touch with what makes Alaska spectacularly unique.
+From grizzly bear viewing to hiking glaciers, this road trip will put you in touch with this spectacularly unique destination.

-The United States’ largest State (greater than twice the size of Texas) deserves more than a mere cruise up the coast and despite common misconceptions, approximately half of the state’s highway system is paved.
-You can explore independently in your own vehicle or a rental and see more!
+The United States’ largest State deserves more than a mere cruise up the coast.
+Despite common misconceptions, approximately half of the state’s highway system is paved.
+So you can easily explore independently in your own vehicle or a rental and see more:

 More of Alaska’s estimated 100,000 glaciers, 3,000 rivers and 3,000,000 lakes;